Used on combat boots by various armies. Inner crossovers and outer verticals allow the sides to flex more easily – perfect for stiff army boots.

-EVEN numbers of eyelet pairs, begin straight across on the inside (grey section) and out through the bottom
+• For even numbers of eyelet pairs, begin straight across on the inside (grey section) and out through the bottom eyelets.

-ODD numbers of eyelet pairs, begin straight across on the outside (grey section) and in through the bottom
+• For odd numbers of eyelet pairs, begin straight across on the outside (grey section) and in through the bottom eyelets.

 Allows more flex